The year we learn to spend our time well

 In the real world, we know how to keep track of time.
 Yet, when we enter the online world, Aiken explains that we experience a ‘time distortion effect’.
 Our awareness is in a different place but our senses tell us that nothing has changed.
 We haven’t left the room we’re in and nothing around us has changed.
 We lose track of time.
 And the hours we spend online come with a cost, especially when we lose touch with reality.
 What could we have spent that time doing instead?
 Getting a good night’s sleep?
 Exercising?
 Starting a hobby?
 Being present with someone who really needs us?

 New emerging technologies keep pushing the boundaries forward.
 We can expect adults and children to experience even more distractions and disempowerment in the future.
-There’s potential for us to become more disconnected from ourselves, each other and from what really matters to us.
+There’s potential for all of us to become more disconnected from ourselves, each other and from what really matters to us.

 While technology could be designed differently to help us spend our time better in the future, it will still only be part of the solution.